petergridge/Irrigation-V5/readme_new.md

 ## Advanced options

 ### Concurrent program execution (interlock)
-This option allows or prevents two programs executing concurrently, when enabled (default) the second program to run will terminate the running program.
-A persistent notification is created to highlight the occurrence.
+This option allows or prevents two programs executing concurrently.
+- When enabled (default) the second program to run will terminate the running program.
+- A persistent notification is created to highlight the occurrence.

 ### Start time options
 Select an option to change the method that the start time is defined.